exocoetusjs/client-hooks/README.md

   parallel execution plugin, once any of plugin error occurred, immediately locate the problem.

-- **Automation:** no manulal execution. configuration tasks will be automation executed by `git`.
+- **Automation:** no manulal run command. configuration tasks will be automation executed by `git`.

 - **Plugin-based**